rajyavardhanbithale/ims-mern/readme.md

-# Inventory Management System (MERN Stack)
+# Social Media Platform Development (MERN Stack)

-This project is a full-stack application for managing inventory, built using the MERN stack **(MongoDB, Express.js, React.js, Node.js)**.
+This project is a full-stack application for managing users, built using the MERN stack **(MongoDB, Express.js, React.js, Node.js)**.
 It includes user management functionalities such as user signup, login, JWT-based authentication, and various user operations.
 The project is structured with a React frontend and an Express backend, with testing and deployment configurations included.

 ## Features